© Richard L. Thornton, Architect and City Planner

 Exactly a month before the January 6, 2021 mob attack on the National Capitol, I wrote Chapter Eight of my E-book, The French Courtesan, Who Came In from the Cold, which included the impromptu tour of the National Capitol by a French actress-singer and I, when it was overwise closed to the public.
 Of course, I had no clue what was about to happen, when writing the chapter, but then, after the fact, was astounded how the world had changed since 1991.
 Were Vivi and I in another era or on another planet?
 That portion of the story is worth retelling with a few more details.

 Vivi has told me that she also never forgot the day that we were in the United States Capitol and being awe-struck about the history that had occurred in our midst.
 She said that she literally cried, when the first videos from the riot began reaching the French TV networks.
-She has also added some details to the story that I had forgotten, when I wrote Chapter Eight.
-There is a really big surprise at the end of this story.
-Never give up on your dreams!
+She has also added some details to the story that I had forgotten, when I originally wrote Chapter Eight.

 In truth, I would not fully understand what had transpired until ten years later, when I in shock, I listened to my mother’s deathbed confession.
 I would try to bury the memory of those horrific years and that confession until early November 2020, when out of the blue, I received a brief letter from Vivi . . . asking me why I suddenly disappeared in April 1993 . . . breaking her heart.
 She had for decades assumed that I was dead, until she saw me on a History Channel TV program . . . very much alive.